Suleiman99Hesham/Software-Engineering2/README.md

 # Software-Engineering2
-here is the code of an API , developed by my team in this course at faculty
+here are the codes of some projects that are developed by me and my colleges in faculty in Software Engineering_2 ,, like build a block chain and an API for retrieving some data